ragjr/SET_Analysis/README.md

 # SET_Analysis
-R markdown and source functions to analyze and produce SET report for Legacy Region 4 USFWS
+R markdown and source functions to analyze and produce SET report for the U.S. Fish and Wildlife Service.